ReadShade/ReadShade/source/learning/reshadefx/basic_structure.rst

 Every shader in ReShade FX typically consists of a few main parts:

 Preprocessor Directives
     These are instructions for the compiler that are processed before the main compilation begins.
-They are commonly used to include other files (like ``ReShade.fxh``, which provides essential ReShade functions and definitions) or to define constants.
+They are commonly used to include other files (like :file:`ReShade.fxh`, which provides essential ReShade functions and definitions) or to define constants.

     .. code-block:: hlsl